Ilanchz/Plot-Wave-A-programming-approach-to-graphing/README.md

 I-Grapher
+An Overview:
+A simple python application with Tkinter GUI to plot explicit mathematics functions on a canvas along with built in methods to email for bug fixes(SMTP).

+Notes on patches:

 (I-Grapher Version 8.0.0 Last Updated: 30th June 2021)(Note: Web browser may block the application due to unknown source installation, to run the it select keep file through advanced settings and continue)

 Independent value finder and Grapher (I-Grapher)